harshalpanchal2000/harshalpanchal2000/README.md

- # I'm Harshal Panchal, a Visual Designer, Art Director and a Data Analyst from Canada.
+ # I'm Harshal Panchal, a Data Analyst, Machine Learning Engineer and Former Art Director from Canada.

 ## **✨ About Me in 30 Secs ✨**